 Academia.edu: Mariella Bacigalupo

 Jennifer L. Gaynor earned her PhD in History and Anthropology at the University of Michigan, Ann Arbor, and prior to coming to SUNY at Buffalo held fellowships at Michigan, Cornell, and the Australian National University.
 A scholar of Southeast Asia and its surrounding seas from the seventeenth century to the present, she is the author of Intertidal History in Island Southeast Asia: Submerged Genealogy and the Legacy of Coastal Capture (Cornell University Press, 2016).
-She has contributed chapters to Seascapes: Maritime Histories, Littoral Cultures and Transoceanic Exchanges, edited by Jerry Bentley, Renate Bridenthal, and Kären Wigen (University of Hawai'i Press, 2007); Ocean Legalities: The Law and Life of the Sea, edited by Irus Braverman and Elizabeth R. Johnson (Duke University Press, forthcoming); and Early Modern East Asia: War, Commerce, and Cultural Exchange: Essays in Honor of John E. Wills, Jr., edited by Kenneth Swope and Tonio Andrade (Routledge, Asian States and Empires, in press).
+She has contributed chapters to Seascapes: Maritime Histories, Littoral Cultures and Transoceanic Exchanges, edited by Jerry Bentley, Renate Bridenthal, and Kären Wigen (University of Hawai'i Press, 2007); Ocean Legalities: The Law and Life of the Sea, edited by Irus Braverman and Elizabeth R. Johnson (Duke University Press, forthcoming); and Early Modern East Asia: War, Commerce, and Cultural Exchange: Essays in Honor of John E. Wills, Jr., edited by Kenneth Swope and Tonio Andrade (Routledge, Asian States and Empires, 2017).
 Among other articles, she has written about cross-regional thinking and ages of sail in The Journal of World History; analyzed the political economy of nature in a global age in Radical History Review; and theorized piracy through Southeast Asian history in Anthropological Quarterly.
 Recently, she has been building on her early modern findings through a series of European conferences and workshops, largely on the history of slavery in Asia.
 At the same time, she is also engaged in a second book project, on contemporary history, that crosses archipelagos and ocean basins to examine land reclamation for strategic reasons and capitalist gain.

 Rachael K. Hinkle earned her PhD in Political Science from Washington University in St. Louis and her J.D. from Ohio Northern University.
 She is currently an assistant professor in the Department of Political Science at the University at Buffalo, SUNY.
 Her research agenda focuses on judicial politics with particular attention to gleaning insights into legal development from the content of judicial opinions through the use of computational text analytic techniques.
 This work is informed by her experience clerking for the Honorable David W. McKeague in the U.S. Court of Appeals and the Honorable Robert C. Broomfield in the U.S District Court.